ernsheong/jonlinblog.com/source/blog/2019-01-19-my-issues-with-software-jobs.markdown

 ## I don’t want to start from scratch every month.

 Oops, no consulting companies please.
 I just don’t want to keep starting new projects every month.
 I think 70% of software companies are consulting in nature.
 There’s also consulting companies that have a core product which requires integration (consulting) to deploy to the customer.
-Personally, I see myself more as the person works on the core product itself, not the integrator role.
+While that is somewhat better, personally I see myself more as the person works on the core product itself, not the integrator role.

+I prefer to work on the product in all it's gory depth and be accountable for its performance and reliability and how it helps the business' bottom line.

 <br/>
 <br/>